 “I was nervous going back to school again in my mid-40s but feel I still have years to give back and make a difference to our community.
 My hope with becoming an ADT is to help people not only get out of pain, but to manage their dental health.
 I also hope to encourage other dental hygienists to pursue this route and look at becoming a dental therapist". – Cindy (pictured on right)

 “I am proud to see my alma mater add an ADT program, which will be a tremendous asset to the dental workforce in Minnesota, and to our communities who deserve to have the best dental care available.”– Rachel (pictured in center)

 The Master of Science in Advanced Dental Therapy (ADT MS) program at Minnesota State University, Mankato provides dental hygienists who have a baccalaureate degree the opportunity to take their expertise to the next level.
 Lecture, laboratory and clinical components will prepare dental therapy students with the skills and expertise to provide limited dental services including therapy to remove diseased and faulty tooth structure, relieve pain, and restore function and esthetics for both adult and pediatric patients.

-Because ADTs provide an advanced level of care, dentists are able to focus on complex care, freeing up ADTs to provide mid-level oral health services.
-This is critical in communities where the need for dental care is highest—in rural, low-income, underserved, and underinsured settings.
-In these areas, there is high demand for ADTs.
+Because ADTs provide oral health services including limited restorative dental care, dentists are able to focus on complex care.
+This is critical in communities where the need for dental care is highest—in rural, low-income, underserved, and underinsured settings—and creates a demand for ADTs in these areas.